-This map is conceptual in nature, representing proposed locations and alignments for the pathways and trails system, which are to be confirmed at the time of local plans.
+This map is conceptual in nature, representing the desired connectivity of a future community design, including proposed locations and alignments for the pathways and trails system.
+Locations of all features are to be confirmed at the time of local plans.